 I use a systematic bio-psycho-social (whole person, whole life) and self-management approach based on evidence and clinical reasoning.
 I support people to participate as fully as possible in the activities that are meaningful to them and create sustained changes in their lives.
-As an OT, I am trained in both physical and mental health and distill the latest evidence into practices that people can directly apply to their ordinary activities.
+As an OT, I am trained in both physical and mental health and support the development of strategies that people can directly apply to their ordinary activities.

 The core of my work is applicable to individuals dealing with many different conditions, although I often work with those who have invisible health conditions that aren’t readily apparent to those around them.

 I have worked in multi-disciplinary teams for most of my career with physicians and other allied health professionals, including group and one-to-one education, case management, intake screening, and triage roles.
 I have experience navigating the health system and have a breadth of knowledge of community resources.